flcl42/powder/README.md

 ## Roadmap

+- Fix selection after encryption
+- Handle errors on incorrect password
+- Improve regex
 - Encryption of all the lines in a file with one command
 - Improving payload length handling
 - More compact encrypted line without damaging encryption strength

+Additionally:
+- Associate with .pwd, make option to enable extension for these files only?
+- Copy login?
 - Should we also enable login encryption?
 - What else can we encrypt?
 - Powder mode - change Hide Password/Unhide Password with Powder/Unpowder